What You Need to Know About Millwright

 When polled, Millwrights say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Installation: Installing equipment, machines, wiring, or programs to meet specifications.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Repairing: Repairing machines or systems using the needed tools.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Millwright Job Outlook

-In 2016, there was an estimated number of 39,500 jobs in the United States for Millwright.
+In the United States, there were 39,500 jobs for Millwright in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Millwright by 2026.
 Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.